ShrutiJ-01/productivize/README.md

 Can create, update and delete milestones for a project.
 These are the ways in which a user can query the database through the GUI :
 1) For an employee that has logged in ,
-- Fetch all tasks with status  “to do”.
-- Fetch all tasks with status “doing”.
-- Fetch all tasks with status “completed”.
+- Fetch all tasks with status  “to do”, “doing”, “completed”.
 - Fetch all the worklogs for entered task id.
 2) For an manager that has logged in ,
-- Fetch all projects  with status  “to do”.
+- Fetch all projects  with status  “to do”, “doing”, “blocked”.
-- Fetch all projects with status “doing”.
-- Fetch all projects with status “completed”.
 - Fetch all the milestones for requested project id.
 - Fetch all tasks for requested project id.
 - Fetch al the employees that work for him.